 Keywords: geomorphology, coasts, rivers, sustainability, tipping points, ecosystem services, Earth observation, remote sensing, geomatics, geospatial, carbon cycle, sustainable development goals, computational modelling

-Dr Thorsten Balke (Theme convenor), Dr Richard Williams (Deputy convenor), Dr Cristina Persano, Dr Larissa Naylor, Dr Rhian Thomas, Dr Elizabeth Petrie, Dr Martin Hurst, Dr Brian Barrett, Dr Amanda Owen, Dr Hannah Mathers
+Dr Thorsten Balke (Theme convenor), Dr Richard Williams (Deputy convenor), Dr Cristina Persano, Prof Larissa Naylor, Dr Rhian Thomas, Dr Elizabeth Petrie, Dr Martin Hurst, Dr Brian Barrett, Dr Amanda Owen, Dr Hannah Mathers